Margarya: Taxonomy

 The genus Margarya was described by Nevill (1877) based on shells of the type species collected by A.R.
 Margary from Lake Erhai, the type locality of Margarya melanioides.
 Based on shell and radular morphology, Tchang & Tsi (1949) revised this genus for the first time and recognized seven distinct species.
 He created two subgenera of Margarya, viz Tchangmargarya and Mabillemargarya.
 The first molecular phylogeny showed that the genus Margarya is polyphyletic and divided into three distinct clades.
 Combining study of comparative morphology and molecular phylogeny, Zhang et al. revised the systematics of Margarya and recognized eight genuine extant species.
 However, only four species were found belonging to Margarya s. str., the rest species belonging to distinct genus Tchangmargarya or Anularya.

+Cipangopaludina was a genus of freshwater snails from China, now synonymous with Margarya.

 Distribution

 This genus appear to be endemic to Dian Lake, Erhai Lake, Cibi Lake, Jianhu Lake, Xihu Lake, and Lugu Lake in Yunnan Province in the China.

 Species

-There are 4 extant species and 4 fossil species of Margarya s. str.
+There are both extant and fossil species of Margarya s. str.
 Margarya bicostata and Margarya mansuyi are transferred to Anularya.
 Margarya yangtsunghaiensis is transferred to Tchangmargarya.

-Species within the genus Margarya include 8 species:
+Species within the genus Margarya include: